 Use standard headers for the different sections of your resume, such as Professional Experience or Work History, Education and Professional Development, Technical Skills, and so forth.

-While you may get dinged by a recruiter for misspelling “definately” when you meant to say “definitely,” at least they’ll be able to figure out what you’re trying to say.
+While you may get dinged by a recruiter for writing “definately” when you meant to say “definitely,” at least they’ll be able to figure out what you’re trying to say.
 A software system will not.
 Don’t let your application get tossed into the resume black hole because of a simple typo.

 Proofread your resume.
 Then proofread it again.
-Then hand it over to your friend who majored in English and have them review it.
+Then hand it over to your friend who majored in English and have her review it.
 Silly mistakes can be easily avoided if you take the proper precautions with these resume tips.

 In order to make it past these initial reviews, it’s incredibly important to optimize your resume with relevant keywords.
-Start by reviewing the job descriptions you’re applying to and take note of the terms that routinely pop up on these job listings.
-If you possess these skills, incorporate these terms throughout your resume in the Core Competencies and Work Experience sections.
+Start by reviewing the descriptions of the jobs you’re applying to and take note of the terms that routinely pop up on these job listings.
+If you possess these skills, incorporate the terms throughout your resume in the Core Competencies and Work Experience sections.
 Be sure to include a Technical Skills section towards the bottom of your resume that lists the systems with which you are proficient.
 You can also copy and paste a number of job descriptions into JobScan.co to identify the most frequently used resume keywords and see how your application measures up.